SGPMIL: Sparse Gaussian Process Multiple Instance Learning

 Analyzing whole slide images (WSIs) is a critical task in digital pathology, central to medical diagnostics and treatment planning.
 Due to their gigapixel scale, WSIs are prohibitively expensive and time-consuming to annotate at the pixel or region level.
 Multiple Instance Learning (MIL) offers a practical solution by enabling model training using only coarse, slide-level labels, bypassing the need for exhaustive annotations~\cite{dietterich1997solving, maron1997framework, quellec2017multiple, ilse2018attention}.
 In the MIL framework, each data point (a ``bag'') consists of many instances (e.g., image patches), but only the bag label is provided during training.
 This setup makes MIL especially well-suited for WSI classification, subtype identification, and survival prediction~\cite{ilse2018attention, lu2021clam, panther}.

-Building on recent progress in MIL for WSI analysis, embedding-based MIL models with attention pooling have demonstrated strong performance at the bag level while offering interpretable heatmaps that highlight task-relevant tissue regions~\cite{ilse2018attention, shao2021transmil, zhu2024dgrmil}.
+Building on recent progress in MIL for WSI analysis, embedding-based MIL models with attention pooling have demonstrated strong performance at the bag-level while offering interpretable heatmaps that highlight task-relevant tissue regions~\cite{ilse2018attention, shao2021transmil, zhu2024dgrmil, yufei2022bayes}.
 These methods rely on attention mechanisms to weigh instance contributions, yet the resulting scores are often interpreted heuristically as indicators of instance relevance.
 In this work, we introduce a probabilistic formulation of the attention mechanism by learning a posterior distribution over attention weights.
-This formulation enables principled prediction uncertainty estimation and enhances the interpretability of instance-level predictions, while maintaining strong bag-level performance.
+This formulation enables uncertainty estimation and enhances the interpretability of instance-level predictions, while maintaining strong bag-level performance.

-Recent attention-based MIL aggregation schemes have demonstrated impressive bag-level performance across various metrics \cite{ilse2018attention,lu2021clam,shao2021transmil, zhu2024dgrmil}, on a variety of datasets.
+Recent attention-based MIL aggregation schemes have demonstrated impressive bag-level performance across various metrics and datasets \cite{ilse2018attention,lu2021clam,shao2021transmil, zhu2024dgrmil, mixmil}.
 These results have been further enhanced by leveraging recent foundation models, which provide powerful instance-level representations.
-The aforementioned MIL works showcase plotted attention heatmaps of test set cases for explainability purposes, in which the provided attention heatmaps seem to focus on instances of interest which, for example, in a binary classification setting indicate the presence or absence of a positive class instance.
+The aforementioned MIL works showcase attention heatmaps of test set cases for explainability purposes, where these heatmaps seem to focus on instances of interest which, for example, in a binary classification setting indicate the presence or absence of a positive class instance.
 While the attained bag-level performance is impressive, attention values are often interpreted as class-specific instance discriminators.
 We hypothesize that explicitly modeling uncertainty over these attention scores---by learning a posterior distribution---can improve instance-level performance, while preserving strong bag-level accuracy.